k8svisual/vpk/README.md

 <br><br>

-Statistics are provided with a count for each resource kind within the cluster or count of resource kind within a namespace.
+Statistics are provided with a count for each resource kind within the cluster or count of resource kinds within a namespace.

 <br>